How to Fix an Unmountable Boot Volume in Windows 10

 First, you may have a hardware issue.
-Your hard drive could be corrupted, dying, or have a faulty connection.
-If you’re confident open your computer (which is easier on a desktop than a laptop) and check to make sure the hard drive cable is securely connected.
+Your storage drive could be corrupted, dying, or have a faulty connection.
+If you’re confident, open your computer (which is easier on a desktop than a laptop) and check to make sure the hard drive cable is securely connected.
 Sometimes faulty RAM can also cause this problem, so make sure the RAM is properly seated.

 If you check the connections and everything looks OK, you should run some diagnostic tests to determine if a component is dying.
 Replacing it should fix your issue, but you’ll need to talk to an experienced computer technician if you can’t swap the components yourself.

 After ruling out hardware, your Windows installation may be corrupted in a way that the above utilities can’t repair.
 In that case, your only option is to reinstall Windows.
 This is a pain and takes time, but isn’t as bad if you have a backup.

 Solve the Unmountable Boot Volume Error for Good